Introduction

 } else {

-// activation not required
+// activation is not required

 }